 - You need to have graduated with a recognized master's degree with Industrial Psychology for PhD in Industrial Psychology or Human Resource Management for PhD in Human Resource Management as a major.

-- If you graduated from a non-South African university your university needs to be recognised and approved by the International Office of Stellenbosch University;
+- If you graduated from a non-South African university your university needs to be recognised and approved by the Postgraduate Office of Stellenbosch University;

 - You need to have graduated with an average percentage mark of 65% in the master's degree in Industrial Psychology or Human Resource Management for the respective PhD's;

 - You need to have developed a comprehensive research proposal that meets the research aspirations of the Department.